deuzm/Jogo/README.md

 # Jogo

 This application is a basic jog tracker.
+Write hello to sign in.

 # Technologies used:
   * Swift